Editor | Cassandra Lau

 Have you ever had to wait at a red pedestrian light for a moment too long?

-It might come as a surprise to you when I say that the idea of smart cities have been around for 50 years plus.
-But it surely cannot shock you more than who came up with the idea: Walk Disney.
+It might come as a surprise to you when I say that the idea of smart cities has been around for 50 years plus.
+But it surely cannot shock you more than who came up with the idea: Walt Disney.

 “a community of tomorrow that will never be completed but will always be introducing, testing and demonstrating new materials and new systems”

 Beyond the confines of two-dimensional creations of imagination, Disney envisioned a city that would “take its cue from the new ideas and new technologies that are now emerging from the creative centres of American industry”, to generate a “community of tomorrow that will never be completed but will always be introducing, testing and demonstrating new materials and new systems.”
 This 1966 Experimental Prototype City of Tomorrow in Florida would have been the world’s first smart city if Disney had not died shortly after from lung cancer, Jonathan E. notes that “The original EPCOT concept was an evolution of this idea, shifting the focus from natural resources to technology and experimental systems of urban planning.”
 Instead 16 years after his passing, the project was integrated into Disney World as a theme park attraction.
 Like a historic item on display behind closed doors, like a film behind cased screens, Disney’s futuristic utopia was left, ironically, to the science of tomorrow.
 A tomorrow that never came till recently.